Investigating Massive Multilingual Pre-Trained Machine Translation Models for Clinical Domain via Transfer Learning

-We investigated if \textit{real} zero-shot NMT is possible using massive multilingual pre-trained LMs (MMPLMs) to translate \textit{external} languages that are unseen at all in the training phase.
-We used Meta-AI's mixed domain multilingual PLMs (WMT21fb) as our test-base, 250K well prepared EN-ES clinical data as fine-tuning corpus, and <2ru> as pseudo code for new language (out-of-en) fine-tuning.
-We tested the fine-tuned zero-shot model on ClinSpEn2022 clinical domain shared task data, and the results show that this fine-tuning is successful, which achieves very comparable scores to Meta-AI's MMPLM NLLB model, which had Spanish in the training phase as high-resource setting.
-We think this demonstrates that the Hyper-Transformer model from WMT21fb does build a language independent ``semantic space'' that allows to understand a different language and correctly construct a totally different language model when fine-tuned on the language which is absent and different from the languages it was trained upon.
-We will try more external languages from different typologies in future work.
+We investigated if \textit{real} transfer-learning NMT is possible using massive multilingual pre-trained LMs (MMPLMs) to translate \textit{external} languages that are unseen \textit{at all} in the training phase.
+We used Meta-AI's mixed domain multilingual PLMs (WMT21fb) as our test base, 250K well-prepared EN-ES clinical data as fine-tuning corpus, and <2ru> as pseudo-code for new language (out-of-en) fine-tuning.
+We tested the fine-tuned model on ClinSpEn2022 clinical domain shared task data, and the results show that this fine-tuning is successful, which achieves very comparable scores to Meta-AI's MMPLM NLLB model, which had Spanish in the training phase as a high-resource setting.
+We think this demonstrates that the Hyper-Transformer model from WMT21fb does build a language-independent ``semantic space'' that allows one to understand a different language and correctly construct a totally different language model when fine-tuned on the language which is absent and different from the languages it was trained upon.
+There are many future works that can be carried out based on the findings from this work.
+Firstly, we plan to carry out an extensive human-expert-based evaluation, e.g. using HOPE metric \cite{gladkoff-han-2022-hope}, looking into the differences between the outputs of these two MMPLMs, such as on translating multi-word expressions in the clinical domain \cite{bhatia2023proceedings,han2022investigation}.
+We also designed corresponding measurements on the evaluation of uncertainty and inter-rater reliability (IRR) levels \cite{gladkoff-etal-2022-measuring,gladkoff2023student}.
+Secondly, we think it is valuable to integrate more high-performance automatic metrics into the comparison such as hLEPOR \cite{han2021cushlepor}.
+Finally, we will try more external languages from different typologies in future work.